Ahmad-Abdalmageed/Egpytian_HCV/Phases/Final Project Phase 1 Proposal.md

 **Baseline Histological Grading**: (Categorical) Is meant to reflect how quickly the disease is progressing to the end of it's current stage.

-**Baseline Histological staging**: (Categorical) It's a measure of how far the disease has progressed in its natural history, where at the end stage the organ fails. there are 4 stages: Portal fibrosis - Periportal fibrosis - Septal fibrosis - Cirrhosis.
+**Baseline Histological staging**: (Categorical) It's a measure of how far the disease has progressed in its natural history, where at the end stage the organ fails. there are 4 stages: Portal fibrosis - Peri portal fibrosis - Septal fibrosis - Cirrhosis.

 ## Proposed Methodology

-1. **Data Preprocessing**: Exploring the data for potential problems, cleaning and preparing
+1. **Data Preprocessing**: Exploring the data for potential problems
+   - Data Cleaning: Removing potential problems in the data and make the data more tidy
 2. **Exploratory Data Analysis**: Exploring the Data for Insightful Characteristics
+   - Plotting the Relations between the Attributes and the Target variables which would explain more about their Relationships and Correlations
 3. **Prototyping**: Instantiate a basic Model from potential ML Algorithms and find best Candidates
+   - Run a very basic Classification Algorithms on Clean Data
+   - Extract a few best Performing Models and move to the next phase
-4. **Feature Engineering and Fine Tunning**: Given the Data Exploration find the best correlating features and tune the model to it's best performance.
+4. **Fine Tunning**: Taking the best performing models and tune their parameters to drive the model to a better performance.
+5. **Feature Engineering**: Given the Data Exploration extract new information or edit the information given by our attributes to give better performance.